• Skip to primary navigation

 Turkey burger with pineapple salsa and avocado, on a white plate with Hatch chiles in the background.

-Turkey Burgers with Pineapple Recipe
+Hawaiian Turkey Burgers Recipe

 Valentina K. Wein

-*Please note that the prep time does not include the time it takes to make the salsa, which can be made up to two days ahead.
+*Please note that the prep time does not include the time it takes to make the pineapple salsa, which can be made up to two days ahead.

 5 from 5 votes